Tyrrrz/CliFx/Readme.md

 ### Parameters and options

 **CliFx** supports two types of argument bindings: **parameters** and **options**.
-Parameters are bound from arguments based on the order they appear in, while options are bound by their name.
+Parameters are bound from the command-line arguments based on the order they appear in, while options are bound by their name.

 Besides that, they also differ in the following ways: